-Initiative: "On-the-Spot" Citations Category of Issues Addressed (check all that apply) □ Organization Was this non-tax initiative a part of your original plan application 🗹 or a plan amendment 🗆 ?
-Has the ordinance(s) needed to implement this initiative been enacted? 🗹 Yes  No If yes, when was the ordinance enacted?
-April 6, 2009 If no, please describe cha If no, please describe challenges faced in enacting the related ordinance(s)
+Initiative: "On-the-Spot" Citations Was this non-tax initiative a part of your original plan application \square or a plan amendment \square ?
+Has the ordinance(s) needed to implement this initiative been enacted? ✓ Yes ☐ No If yes, when was the ordinance enacted?
+April 6, 2009 If no, please describe challenges faced in enacting the related ordinance(s) SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 This provision has been extremely successful in dealing with external sanitation/nuisance violations of the City's building and zoning codes.
-Since enacting its legislation in 2009, the City has seen an average correction rate of 80% of violations after issuing a notice of violation warning.
-An average of 25 notices per year escalate to actual citations.
+Since enacting its legislation in 2009, the City has seen an average correction rate of 75% to 80% of violations after issuing a notice of violation warning.
 Without having to go through the lengthy court process required prior to the enactment of this initiative, the City's inspectors are able to address more issues, and residents realize faster abatement of problems in their neighborhoods.
+The City sees some matters still have to be resolved through the traditional citation process, but these are not the typical process.
 This initiative has been the model for many other Home Rule cities and the City has participated with WVU's Land Use and Sustainable Development Law Clinic in presenting a CLE seminar, including the "on-the-spot" citation program, that included innovations for dealing with dilapidated or vacant buildings and nuisance abatement.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.
 Since enactment by Charleston, the on-the-spot legislation has been a highly successful and essential tool that has reduced time and expense related to abating exterior sanitation issues.
 Similar provisions have been or are being adopted by several other Home Rule cities.
-The state legislature has considered adopting this provision for statewide use, but has not yet done so.
-WVU's Land Use and Sustainable Development Law Clinic, in cooperation with the Home Rule cities that have adopted similar measures, drafted legislation for introduction the 2017 Legislative session, but it did not advance, and has not been reintroduced in subsequent sessions.
+The City would recommend that the state code be updated to reflect clear authority for all municipalities to implement this type of provision.

-Initiative: Relief from DNR "per project" permitting Category of Issues Addre essed (check all that apply) □ Organization ☑ Administration Personnel S □ Other Was this non-tax initiative a part of your original plan application \square or a plan amendment \square ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-If yes, when was the ord inance enacted?
+Initiative: Relief from DNR "per project" permitting Was this non-tax initiative a part of your original plan application \square or a plan amendment \square ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☑ No If yes, when was the ordinance enacted?